gusgarciacruz/InformalHousingLabor/README.md

 Both the Descriptive Statistics.R and Estimates.R
 use the csv file called "García-Badillo-Aristizábal.csv"

-LISA - Bivariate_2017.R use the file Medellin_Map.shp
+LISA bivariate.R use the file Medellin_Map.shp

 ### Files
 The "Files" folder contains the data used: